Commercial Smallsat Data Acquisition (CSDA) Program

 With the transition from pilot to ongoing data acquisition activities, ESD has established a process for identifying vendors and evaluating data.

-Every 12–18 months an RFI will be issued with the goal of identifying data that is potentially valuable for NASA's Earth science research and application activities.
-Vendors that meet the minimum qualifications of the RFI will be asked to submit a request for proposal (RFP) so NASA can enter into a blanket purchase agreement (BPA) to evaluate data over a 12– to 18–month period.
-All RFIs, RFPs, and BPAs will contain a standardized scientific use license to minimize the effort by NASA and confusion by users on how data can be used.
-The next RFI will be released in the fall of 2020.
+Every 12 months a RFI will be issued with the goal of identifying data that are potentially valuable for NASA's Earth science research and application activities.
+Vendors that meet the minimum qualifications of the RFI will be asked to submit a RFP so NASA can enter into a contract to evaluate their data and/or for potential longer term sustained use.
+All RFIs, RFPs, and contracts will contain a standardized scientific use license to minimize the effort by NASA and confusion by users on how data can be used.
+The CSDA Pre-solicitation Synopsis was posted April 12, 2022.

 Data from selected vendors will be evaluated by teams of PIs selected by NASA's ESD.
 The selected PIs will be required to submit a final report as part of the evaluation.
 The reported results will be summarized and reported out to ESD senior management.
 The summary report is not intended to be a consensus recommendation, but a document that takes into account the results of all team member evaluations.

 NASA will use the summary report, individual PI reports, and other information to determine the suitability of data from each vendor for future procurements.
-The summary report will be made available on the CSDA web page.
+The Pilot (On-ramp #1) summary report (PDF) is available.

-The program is reaching out to the NASA scientific community via science meetings, workshops, and conference presentations.
+The program is reaching out to the scientific community via science meetings, workshops, and conference presentations.

 Read publications by NASA-funded researchers about how they are using commercial Earth science small satellite data.